 5. Make it brief

 No need to make this section wordy.
-As long as you meet the “5Ws and 1Hs”, you’re good to go.
+You’re good to go if you meet the “5Ws and 1Hs”.

 Frequently Asked Questions

 1. What is Scope and Delimitation in Tagalog?

 In a Filipino research (pananaliksik), Scope and Delimitation is called “Saklaw at Delimitasyon”.

 Here’s an example of Scope and Delimitation in Filipino:

 Pamagat ng Pananaliksik

 Epekto Ng Paggamit Ng Mga Digital Learning Tools Sa Pag-Aaral Ng Mga Mag-Aaral Ng Mataas Na Paaralan Ng Matagumpay Sa General Mathematics